Stanyke/Real-Time-Post-Feed-App/README.md

     - Note the other should be set like this, if in case you change them, refer to the code on the frontend directory to adjust the component or pages names.

+- On the homepage(login), use any username you wish to access the platform

 # Thank you